Malik-ikrash/Time_series_incident_prediction/README.md

 # Synthetic Dataset

-A synthetic dataset is generated to simulate system behavior.
+A synthetic dataset is created to simulate system behavior.

 Metrics include: